broadinstitute/ddp-study-server/pepper-apis/docs/hsqldb-on-cli.md

 ```

 The `inlineRc` flag provides the necessary connection parameters.
 The `url` value
-should match what's specified in the `testing-inmemorydb.conf` file.
+should match what's specified in the `output-build-config/local.conf` file.
 The default
 user is `sa` with an empty password.

 And that's it!